hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 ### Hazelcast Connector Permissions

-A job can bypass the configured permissions for Hazelcast data-structures like map, cache, list and ringbuffer using the OOTB Hazelcast connectors.
-User should add the necessary permissions to be able to include these connectors to the pipeline.
+A job can bypass the configured permissions for Hazelcast data structures like IMap, ICache, IList and RingBuffer using the OOTB Hazelcast connectors.
+User should add the necessary permissions to be able to include these connectors in the pipeline.

 ```java
 Pipeline p = Pipeline.create();